 Cycling between profound depression and extreme elation is a lifelong struggle for those diagnosed with bipolar disorder, and finding an effective treatment can be challenging.
-At Illumma in Austin, Texas, Ken Adolph, MD, and the ketamine infusion specialists offer guidance and compassionate, patient-centered treatment for bipolar disorder.
+At Illumma in Austin and Bee Cave, Texas, Ken Adolph, MD, and the ketamine infusion specialists offer guidance and compassionate, patient-centered treatment for bipolar disorder.
 To schedule a consultation with the experienced team, call the office or book online today.

 Bipolar disorder, also referred to as manic-depressive illness, is a mood disorder that involves fluctuations between a hyperactive, or manic state, to a depressed state.
 These mood changes affect energy, behavior, and activity levels, as well as your ability to manage day-to-day tasks.